Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 2. Surfshark – Unlimited Devices at the Same Price ($2.49/mo, 84% off)

 Surfshark recently moved its long-plan pricing to $2.49/mo, the same as ExpressVPN’s tournament rate.
-With price no longer separating them, Surfshark’s case rests on what you get for it: unlimited simultaneous device connections, so the whole household can watch different matches at once, against ExpressVPN’s 14-device cap.
+With price no longer separating them, Surfshark’s case rests on what you get for it: unlimited simultaneous device connections, so the whole household can watch different matches at once, against ExpressVPN’s cap of 10 to 14 devices depending on tier.
 It connects to 4,500+ servers across 100 countries and unblocks BBC iPlayer, ITVX, SBS On Demand, and most major streaming platforms reliably.
 If you already subscribe to regional streaming services back home and want to access them while travelling, Surfshark handles that too.

 Surfshark is also the only top-tier VPN currently offering a genuine 7-day free trial on desktop, with no app store workaround needed.
 Use our free trial link, enter a card to activate, and you will not be charged for 7 days.
 Cancel before the window closes and you pay nothing.
 If you want more time to test it, standard purchases are backed by a 30-day money-back guarantee.